int1ch/env-config/README.md

 Help build config from configuration files and ENV var.

 ## suppored formats
-config files can be written in `yaml` | `.env`  | `json` formats,  package `yaml` and `dotenv` must be installed manualy, if you plan to use them.
+config files can be written in `.yaml` | `.env`  | `.json` formats,  package `yaml` and `dotenv` must be installed manualy, if you plan to use them.

 ## sources
-env-config try to find config dir in your package, and read first
+env-config try to find `./config` dir in your package, and read first
-* default.fmt
+* default
-* development.fmt
+* development
-* testing.fmt
+* testing
-* production.fmt
+* production
-* secret.ftm
+* secret
 * environment varables after that.

-names are wiritten in priority order, default file has the lowest one, environemnt variables override all.
+names are written in priority order, default file has the lowest one, environment variables override all. possible extension are `.json|.yaml|.env`
-`.fmt` = `.json|.yaml|.env`

 ```